interrogator/corpkit/doc_features.md

 *corpkit* can recognise speaker IDs when parsing, and restrict searches to particular speakers.
 All you need to do is format your data like a transcript:

-    PROSECUTOR: Good afternoon, Mr. President.
+    PROSECUTOR: Good afternoon.
-    CLINTON: Good afternoon.
+    PRESIDENT: Good afternoon.
     PROSECUTOR: Could you please state your full name for the record, sir?
-    CLINTON: William Jefferson Clinton.
+    PRESIDENT: William Jefferson Clinton.

 ... and *corpkit* will figure out the rest!

 #### Search lexis and grammar

-*corpkit* allows you to search for lexical and grammatical features, separately or together.
+*corpkit* allows you to search for both lexical and grammatical features, either separately or together.
 You can use a regular expression to match both words and the functions of words, answering questions like:

-    What grammatical roles do a particular term of interest generally take?
+* *What grammatical roles do a particular term of interest generally take?*
-    When the VP is headed by verb x, what is its subject?
+* *When the VP is headed by verb x, what is its subject?*
+* *What are the most common participants in the corpus, and how are they modified?*

-You can use also use *Tregex* to define very complex queries, like the one below, which matches `harm` in `person at the risk of possible harm`:
+You can use also use *Tregex* to define very complex queries, like the one below, which matches `harm` in `person at the risk of serious harm`:

     /NN.?/ >># (NP > (PP <<# /(?i)of/ > (NP <<# (/NN.?/ < /(?i).?\brisk.?/))))
     Head of noun phrase in PP headed by 'of' in a noun phrase headed by 'risk'